andrew-yin/2x2-cube-solver/PROPOSAL.md

 ##Timeline
 ###Week 1
-Be able to generate a graph of all the combinations of the 2x2 Rubik's cube and allow it to be saved/loaded from a file so that the application does not need to generate it repeatedly.
+Be able to generate a graph of all the combinations of the 2x2 Rubik's cube and search for a solution.
 Also potentially create a CLI-based prototype of the application (type in scramble, output solution).

 ###Week 2
 Create a basic Cinder framework for the user to input a scramble visually and convert the input into a recognizable format for the application to begin a search on.
-Also implement checking for an invalid scramble.
+Also further optimize the searching algorithm to reduce search time.

 ###Week 3
-Create an intuitive form of output for a solution.
-Also implement the ability to reset the scramble at any point of the application.
+Implement the ability to reset the state of the cube at any point in the application.
+Also implement some form of error checking and further optimize the cube.

 ##Extra Goals
 Some extra goals that could be done if time allows are to implement some form of animation to replicate a real Rubik's cube.
 Another idea could be to support multiple puzzles such as the Skewb and Pyraminx (Since the standard 3x3x3 Rubik's cube has an insane amount of permutations, it likely can't be brute forced with a graph).